daslerpc/daslerpc.github.io/_talks/2015-10-06_phd_proposal.md

 ---
 title: "On the Complexity of Motion Planning with Traffic"
-excerpt: "Talk excerpt goes here."
+excerpt: "Talk description goes here."
 collection: talks
 subcategory: department
 header: